LankeyBoard/RulesGraph/generatedRules.md

 slug: ELVISH

-The common language of elves, spoken with a grace and intertwined lyrical tones.
+The common language of elves, spoken with grace and intertwined lyrical tones.

 ### Dwarvish